rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 3 Errata.md

 Step 6:  May need to add your initials to the Key vault name<br>

 Task 5 - Access data with Key Vault secret with PowerShell<br>
+Step 1;  Ensure you have connected via RDP to VM3
-Step 2: returns unable to resolve the name.
+Step 2: If it returns unable to resolve the name.
 Open a PowerShell Prompt.
 Use IP config to determine the computer’s IP address.
 Replace the address in the CMDLET with the IP address<br>

 # NOTE:  At the end of module, remove all policies.
 Delete all the resources created in the module